Cloud AI Analysis

 connected, that analysis runs server-side, per organization instead of on

-your machine — so a single shared analysis and generated query are available to
+your machine — a single shared analysis and generated query are available to

 The command and its results are identical either way.
 What changes is where the LLM runs and whose Anthropic key pays for it.